weiping-bj/Data-Transfer-Cost-on-AWS/Networking/VPC/VPC-EN.md

 ![VPC peering](png/01.VPC-peering.png)

-There three VPCs shown in the diagram, VPC-1, have peering connections with VPC-2 and VPC-A. The data transfer costs between VPC-1 and VPC-2 follow data transfer cost rules within the same region, while VPC-1 and VPC-A incur cross region data transfer costs.
+There three VPCs shown in the figure, VPC-1, have peering connections with VPC-2 and VPC-A. The data transfer costs between VPC-1 and VPC-2 follow data transfer cost rules within the same region, while VPC-1 and VPC-A incur cross region data transfer costs.
 Since no peering connection is established between VPC-A and VPC-2, they cannot communicate with each other using private IPs, but only through public IPs, and the resulting data transfer charges still follow the cross-region traffic charge rate.

 [Back to Top](#summary)